BSI-Bund/secvisogram/PREVIEW-TEMPLATING.md

 ## Technical Overview

-Sevisogram uses the popular [{{ mustache }} library](https://mustache.github.io/) for the templating mechanism.
+Secvisogram uses the popular [{{ mustache }} library](https://mustache.github.io/) for the templating mechanism.
 Currently, the template can only be changed at build-time.

 ### Mustache template example